 You may know that we can ask someone how things are going with come va (how's it going)?
 It's the simplest and least personal way to ask that.
-More personal is come stai (how are you)?
+More personal is come stai (how are you, how are you feeling)?

 "Ciao, come va?"